 The Continuity Event Management functionality makes it easier for administrators to respond quickly to email flow disruptions.
 They can configure thresholds for high latency and failed deliveries in both inbound and outbound email.

-If a potential issue is detected between Mimecast and your organisation's email server, and one of the threshold conditions is met, an alert is issued (see right).
-The alert contains a link (valid for 24 hours) that provides access to a Continuity Portal, that can be used to start, extend, or stop a continuity events.
+If a potential issue is detected between Mimecast and your organization's email server, and one of the threshold conditions is met, an alert is issued (see right).
+The alert contains a link (valid for 24 hours) that provides access to a Continuity Portal, that can be used to start, extend, or stop continuity events.

-Alerts are issued every hour for as long as the algorithm detects a potential issue, and one or more threshold conditions has been met.
+Alerts are issued every hour for as long as the algorithm detects a potential issue, and one or more threshold conditions have been met.
 The continuity portal can also be used to suspend these notifications for a set time frame.

 Continuity Event Management enables you to manage continuity events by:

 - Negating the need to create continuity events in advance.

 - Starting or extending a continuity mode.

 What You'll Need...

 To use Content Event Management, your organization must have access to: